 Though protection may exist for non-condo-based rental housing, some renters may feel awkward stepping up to issue complaints, though they may well be in the right to do so.

 Such a campaign would likely expose the presence of family status rights, prior to Bill 23, even if no one ever challenged the discriminatory laws.
 Ironically, post-Bill 23, discriminated parties in Alberta condos may no longer be protected by family status protection as this ground was explicitly excluded from condos, cooperatives and mobile home site tenancies for the 15 years.
 Moreover, these forms of hosuing would be able to discriminate based on both age and family status.
 (In essence, a ‘two-for-one’ on discrimination capabilities.)
-Sadly there was mention, in writing, of protection for family status in the Alberta Human Rights Act prior to Bill 23, and that protection did NOT include an exemption for condos, cooperatives and mobile home site tenancies — See Section 4 .)
+Sadly there was mention, in writing, of protection for family status in the Alberta Human Rights Act prior to Bill 23, and that family status protection in the Act, prior to Bill 23, did NOT include an exemption for condos, cooperatives and mobile home site tenancies — See Section 4 .)

-The new Alberta government is keen to boast how wonderful Alberta’s human rights record is, when compared to other countries.
-Regardless of how Alberta stacks up against other developing countries on human rights violators, the situation regarding permissible adult-only housing shows that Alberta still has much ground to cover.
+Since the change in Alberta’s government in 2019, the new Alberta government is keen to boast how wonderful Alberta’s human rights record is, when compared to other countries.
+Regardless of how Alberta stacks up against other developing countries on human rights violators, the situation regarding permissible ‘adults-only’ housing shows that Alberta still has much ground to cover.
 Of all the jurisdictions in North America, there are just two jurisdictions that allow discriminating against children in non-seniors-based housing, with both of these in Canada.
+(BC is the other jurisdiction in North America that permits discrimination against children via ‘adults-only’ condos.)
 Disregarding the fundamental Equality Rights of our Charter, in order to marginalize children, is not acceptable in 2019, nor is it at all responsible or acceptable to continue to do so through 2032.
 When it comes to supporting children and their families and the ability for families to be protected from discriminatory anti-child barriers via properly-written and enforced human rights laws, the evidence could not be clearer: Our government really does need to clean up its act.

 What do you think?
 Do you believe that the Government of Alberta can pick and choose which Charter Equality Rights it wants to honour, and in which situations, and when it can thumb its nose at those rights?
 As always, please feel free to reach out to us by email at firstname.lastname@example.org anytime.